Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data

-In settings with high number of nodes, using only a small portion of the entire dataset would significantly reduce the running time of NoTears and (hybrid) bayesian networks at almost no expense of the quality of the recovered graphical structures.
-The interaction with graph connectivity indicates that in the presence of high uncertainty about the expected edge density of the true graph, settings with high number of nodes would produce more robust, and yet approximately twice less accurate results in terms of proximity to the optimal solution than settings with 10 variables.
+In settings with a high number of nodes, using only a small portion of the entire dataset would significantly reduce the running time of NoTears and (hybrid) bayesian networks at almost no expense of the quality of the recovered graphical structures.
+The interaction with graph connectivity indicates that in the presence of high uncertainty about the expected edge density of the true graph, settings with a high number of nodes would produce more robust, and yet approximately twice less accurate results in terms of proximity to the optimal solution than settings with 10 variables.
 DAGMA, which represents an advanced neural-based extension of NoTears, is among the models in Figure \ref{fig:Nodes_Connectivity}d), the performance of which is strongly affected by the interaction of node size with edge density.
 This finding highlights the negative correlation between the increase in algorithmic complexity and the expected decrease in performance robustness of causal discovery methods, which extend rather simple linear models from the continuous optimization branch.
-In our empirical research, we established a similar tendency also w.r.t. interaction effects of the data scale with other experimental factors.\\
+In our empirical research, we observe a similar tendency also w.r.t. interaction effects of the data scale with other experimental factors.\\